Shezan

-Shezan International Limited (شیزان) is a Pakistani beverage manufacturer based in Lahore.
+Shezan International Limited (شیزان) is a Pakistani food processing and beverage manufacturer headquartered in Lahore.
 Its brands include All Pure and Twist.
-This company is a part of Shahnawaz Group and is traded on the Pakistan Stock Exchange.
+It is part of Shahnawaz Group and is listed on the Pakistan Stock Exchange.

 Since its inception in 1964, Shezan has produced various products including soft drinks, juices, ketchups, and jams.
 The company is also the single largest grower of mangoes in Pakistan, and employs roughly 1,000 people.
-The company is best known for its trademark product, 'Shezan Mango', a mango juice drink popular in Pakistan.

 History

-Shezan International was incorporated on May 13, 1964 by Chaudhry Shah Nawaz.
-It was a joint venture between Shahnawaz Group and Amcor.
-The United States Agency for International Development (USAID) provided a loan of 2.5 million US dollars to support the purchase of necessary equipment.
+Shezan International was incorporated on May 13, 1964 by Chaudhry Shah Nawaz as a joint venture between Shahnawaz Group and Amcor.
+The United States Agency for International Development (USAID) provided a loan of $2.5 million to support the purchase of the necessary equipment.

 In 1965, Shezan began test marketing orange juice and established its fruit processing and bottling plant, along with its headquarters, in Lahore.
-The hot climate in the region initially caused issues with the shelf life of the juice.
-However, by the end of 1966, these problems were addressed, ensuring the stability of the bottled juice.
-In 1967, Shezan expanded its product line to include mango, grape, apple, and berry juices.

-In 1968, Amcor exited Pakistan and sold its equity Shahnawaz Group.
-A year later, Shezan introduced Lemon Barley juice.
+The original orange juice formulation, developed by Emmanuel Yokus of the company's research and development department, was not successful with consumers.
+In 1967, Shezan expanded its product range to include mango, grape, apple, and berry juices.
+In 1968, Amcor exited Pakistan and sold its equity to the Shahnawaz Group.
+A year later, in 1969, Shezan introduced Lemon Barley juice.

-In 1980–81, a separate unit was installed in Karachi, which now caters for Karachi, Sindh and also meets the export demand.
-A bottle filling plant was set up in 1983 in Lahore, Punjab.
-An independent Tetra Brik plant was commissioned in 1987.
+Production capacity was tripled in 1978 and doubled again in 1982.
+In 1980–81, a separate unit was installed in Karachi to serve Sindh and meet export demand.
+A bottle filling plant was commissioned in Lahore in 1983, and an independent Tetra Brik plant followed in 1987.